 The Executive Headteacher, Head of School and Inclusion Manager regularly consider the training needs of staff in relation to the current cohort.
 Training needs identified following the appraisal process and structured conversations and reviews, or the arrival of a new child with are discussed with the Executive Head and Head of School, CLASS and EP or other support services (e.g. Speech and Language) as appropriate.
-At least one training event (3 hours) is in place for Teaching Assistants across the federation allowing the sharing of training and skills in additional to supervision meets for those supporting Thrive action plans and wellbeing interventions.
+At least one training event (3 hours) is in place for Teaching Assistants across the federation allowing the sharing of training and skills.

 The schools access core training from CLASS (Communication Learning and Autistic Support Service) in areas such as Speech and Language, Autism and Dyslexia.
-In addition since December 21 individuals across the federation have had training in a variety of areas and this expertise can then be shared across the federation.